facelessuser/coloraide/docs/src/markdown/interpolation.md

 if one color's channel has a `NaN`, the other color's channel will be used as the result.
 If both colors have a `NaN` for the same channel, then `NaN` will be returned.

-/// tip | Continuous NaN Handling
+> [!tip] Continuous NaN Handling
-`NaN` handling is a bit different for the [Continuous](#continuous-interpolation) and [Cubic Spline](#cubic-spline-interpolation) interpolation approaches.
-Linear only evaluates colors at a given time, while the others will take into consideration more than two colors.
-Because the context is much wider and more complicated, `NaN` values will often get context from both sides.
+> `NaN` handling is a bit different for the [Continuous](#continuous-interpolation) and
+> [Cubic Spline](#cubic-spline-interpolation) interpolation approaches.
+Linear only evaluates colors at a given time,
+> while the others will take into consideration more than two colors.
+Because the context is much wider and more
-///
+> complicated, `NaN` values will often get context from both sides.

 Notice that in this example, because white's saturation is zero, the hue is undefined.
 Because the hue is undefined, when the color is mixed with a second color (`#!color green`), the hue of the second color is used.